49ers edge Raiders 37-34 in OT for 9th consecutive win

 UP NEXT

-49ers: Try to improve their playoff positioning when they host Arizona next Sunday.
+49ers: Try to improve their playoff positioning when they host Arizona next weekend.